Back to Blog

 Being asked to present at a second interview is a good sign.
 It means the employer has already decided you are worth serious consideration.
 The presentation is not a test to eliminate you — it is an opportunity to demonstrate how you think, communicate, and approach problems.

 That said, candidates are routinely underprepared for this stage.
 The brief is often vague ("prepare a 10-minute presentation on X"), the format expectations are unclear, and the pressure of presenting to a room of decision-makers is real.
 This guide walks through everything: how to interpret the brief, how to structure your slides, how long to speak, and how to handle questions confidently.
+If you have not yet read the broader guide on second interview tips, that is a useful starting point.

 Understanding the Brief